cscart/docs/en/user_guide/users/customers/change_profile_fields.rst

    * **Position**—the position of this profile field on the list relative to other fields.

    * **Type**—the type of the profile field.
 It determines what kind of values can be entered or selected in the field.
-If you choose *Radio group* or *Multiple checkboxes*, you'll have to specify the possible variants on the **Variants** tab.
+If you choose *Radio group* or *Select box*, you'll have to specify the possible variants on the **Variants** tab.

      .. important::